atch2203/blog/src/content/blog/ledsticks.md

 **insert video of scrats**

 ## Side quest: rings
-While at practice, I noticed that some
+While at practice, I noticed that some TASC members used plastic rings for their magforces.
+However, the rings only came with certain magforces from Graham Lo, so